Native Access crashes during start-up or while scanning your products.

 - You are using an unsupported Intel Atom CPU.
 In this case, please get in touch with our support team for more information.

-If Native Access still crashes after these troubleshooting steps, please get in touch with our support team using the contact support form.
+If Native Access still crashes after these troubleshooting steps, please create a post in our Support Community using this link.
+Our product experts will answer all inquiries there.